 Esteban's visual language notable stems from his previous experience as a photographer and continues to be strongly present even in his film work.
 You can sense this approach not only as the classical painting imagery style of particular scenes but also by two significant aspects of every static image - the light and colours.
 Mutual collaboration with the Swedish cinematographer Tim Lorentzén led to shooting on beautifully raw 16 mm Kodak film material.

 The lyrical ode is musically accompanied by Parka Sound featuring Vinson Fraley's vocals.
-Open your mind to interpretation and watch it here:
+Open your mind to your own interpretation of the piece and watch it here:

 Do you have a video you think we should feature, or is one of your friends a talented filmmaker?
 Submit your work at email@example.com for a chance to be featured in our Video of the Week series!